 Do not drink the tap water here, as there is no working purification system.
 It is better to carry along bottled water.

 English, is hardly spoken here, and the only people likely to speak a word are youths, especially in the capital city.

-There are 6 mobile network operators and also quite a number of internet service providers in Tajikistan.
+There are over 0 mobile network operators and about 0 internet service providers in Tajikistan.
 You can checkout the

 and also details about each of them.